nrsundar/postgis-property-search-demo-py-v1.0/README.md

 A comprehensive, production-ready demonstration showcasing Real Estate/Property Search capabilities using Aurora PostgreSQL 15.4 with PostGIS extension and Python implementation on AWS.

+## ⚠️ IMPORTANT DISCLAIMERS

+### 🚨 AWS Costs Warning
+**This deployment will incur AWS charges.
+You are responsible for all costs.**

+**Estimated Monthly Costs (us-east-1):**
+- Bastion Host (t3.micro): ~$8-12/month
+- Database (Aurora PostgreSQL cluster): ~$150-300/month
+- Storage (100GB): ~$10-15/month
+- Data Transfer: ~$5-10/month
+- **Total Estimated: $175-340/month**

+**Cost Management:**
+- Monitor spending with AWS Cost Explorer
+- Set up billing alerts for your account
+- Delete resources when not needed using cleanup scripts
+- Consider using development instance types for learning

+### 🧪 Development & Testing Only
+**This code is for learning and demonstration purposes.**

+**Before Production Use:**
+- Thoroughly test all components in your environment
+- Review security configurations for your requirements
+- Validate performance under your workload
+- Implement proper backup and disaster recovery
+- Review and adjust resource sizing
+- Conduct security audits and penetration testing

+### 👤 Repository Ownership & Maintenance
+**You own and maintain this generated repository.**

+**Your Responsibilities:**
+- Security updates and patches
+- Monitoring and maintenance
+- Backup and disaster recovery
+- Compliance with your organization's policies
+- Cost management and optimization
+- Documentation updates

+### 📄 License
+**This generated code is released under MIT License.**

+See LICENSE file for complete terms.
+All code is provided AS IS without warranty.

+**By proceeding, you acknowledge understanding of these disclaimers and accept full responsibility for costs, testing, and maintenance.**

 ## Table of Contents

 - [Overview](#overview)